BBK-PiJ-2015-08/cw-cm/README.md

 General comments
 --------------
 * Both Keith and Sergio stated on forum that if a FutureMeeting that's now in the past is noticed, we don't have to consider it as/convert it to a PastMeeting.
-* I have opted to do so for getPastMeeting and getFutureMeeting.
-These use my method processMeetings which checks the list of meetings and then uses my method changeFutureMeetingToPast (see below) for the conversion.
+* I have opted to do so for getPastMeeting, getFutureMeeting, getFutureMeetingList and getPastMeetingListFor.
+* getPastMeeting and getFutureMeeting use my method processMeetings which checks the list of meetings and then uses my method changeFutureMeetingToPast (see below) for the conversion.
-* addMeetingNotes will do this, as per the spec.
-If necessary it uses changeFutureMeetingToPast
+* addMeetingNotes does the conversion, as per the spec.
+If necessary it uses changeFutureMeetingToPast (see below).
-* Neither getFutureMeetingList or getPastMeetingListFor will convert a FutureMeeting now in the past to a PastMeeting.
+* getFutureMeetingList and getPastMeetingListFor will convert a FutureMeeting now in the past to a PastMeeting, using my method processMeetingsForLists.

 ContactManagerImpl: getPastMeeting(int id)
 --------------